-- ★ Ten species of breeding BCCs, two species of migrating BCCs, and one species of wintering BCCs would be impacted by 0.08 acres of fill in Pond habitat, which ranks low for wildlife habitat; however, about 17 acres of this habitat would remain open to these birds at the head of Resurrection Bay. - ♣ Filling about 0.023 acres of Lowland Tall Scrub, which ranks moderate for wildlife habitat, would impact four species of BCCs using the area to breed.
-These BCCs would move to other habitats that they use, including Tall Shrub Riverbar and Riverine Broadleaf Forest.

-♣ Nine species of breeding BCCs would be impacted by 0.013 acres of fill in Riverine Broadleaf Forest, which ranks high for wildlife habitat.
+- ✤ Ten species of breeding BCCs, two species of migrating BCCs, and one species of wintering BCCs would be impacted by 0.08 acres of fill in Pond habitat, which ranks low for wildlife habitat; however, about 17 acres of this habitat would remain open to these birds at the head of Resurrection Bay. - ✤ Filling about 0.023 acres of Lowland Tall Scrub, which ranks moderate for wildlife habitat, would impact four species of BCCs using the area to breed.
+These BCCs also use Tall Shrub Riverbar and Riverine Broadleaf Forest habitats. - Nine species of breeding BCCs would be impacted by 0.013 acres of fill in Riverine Broadleaf Forest, which ranks high for wildlife habitat.
 However, this impact would be small compared to the approximately 385 acres of habitat available at the head of the bay where the birds are expected to move.